isinghrana/my-azure-utils/synapse/Readme.md

 ## Azure Synapse Workspace Environment Creation Scripts
 ***

-These are the companion scripts my medium blog post  [**XXXXX**](https://medium.com/@isinghrana/XxXXX) so please read the blog post for better context on the key considerations for the architecture.
+These are the companion scripts my medium blog post  [Azure Synapse Environment Setup Key Considerations — Get started using ARM Template Provisioning Scripts](https://isinghrana.medium.com/azure-synapse-environment-setup-key-considerations-get-started-using-arm-template-provisioning-b71bf637ced6) so please read the blog post for better context on the key considerations for the architecture.

 The scripts are mix of ARM Templates and few powershell scripts because everything is not available using ARM Templates at this time (please do note some of the preview features are used).
 The following diagram shows the architecture of the environment created by the scripts.